microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointReportExportJob.md

 # New-MgDeviceManagementVirtualEndpointReportExportJob

 ## SYNOPSIS
-Create a new cloudPcExportJob object.
+Create a new cloudPcExportJob resource to initiate downloading the entire or specified portion of a report.
+Use the GET cloudPcExportJob operation to verify the **exportJobStatus** property of the **cloudPcExportJob** resource.
+When the property becomes `completed`, the report has finished downloading in the location specified by the **exportUrl** property.

 ## SYNTAX